PaulWheatcroft/theCocktailShaker/README.md

 2 sets of target personas have been identified:

-- Someone has some ingredients and wants to be inspired to make a cocktail
+- Someone that has some ingredients and wants to be inspired to make a cocktail
 - Someone just wants to be inspired by a cocktail choice

 ### Someone who has some ingredients